-These include \cite{daskalakis2021independent} and \cite{sayin2021decentralized}, which study two-player, zero-sum games, and \cite{YAY-TAC} and \cite{AY2017}, which study teams, potential games, and their generalizations.
-In each of those works, the algorithm studied takes advantage of structural properties of the games considered.

-In this paper, we study symmetric stochastic games with $N \geq 2$ players.
-This class of games is distinct from the classes listed above: an $N$-player symmetric stochastic game need not be a zero-sum game, admit a potential function, or be weakly acyclic under best-replies.
-As such, existing algorithms such as those studied in \cite{daskalakis2021independent, sayin2021decentralized, YAY-TAC} and \cite{AY2017} do not come with convergence guarantees when applied to symmetric stochastic games.
-Nevertheless, games in this class exhibit structural properties that do not require further assumptions on the cost function.
-This paper shows how to exploit this structure.
+In \cite{daskalakis2021independent}, the authors studied the convergence of single-agent policy gradient algorithms employed in episodic two-player zero-sum games.
+It was shown that if the players' policy updates satisfy a particular two-timescale rule, with one player updating quickly and the other updating slowly, then policies approach an approximate equilibrium.
+A complementary study was conducted in \cite{sayin2021decentralized}, where a different learning rule was proposed for non-episodic two-player zero-sum games.
+In this setting, a convergence result for the value function estimates was provided.

+The preceding works produce rigorous results by taking advantage of the considerable structure of two-player zero-sum games, which are inherently adversarial strategic environments.
+Another class of games possessing very different exploitable structure is that of stochastic teams and their generalizations of weakly acyclic games and common interest games.
+An independent learning algorithm for weakly acyclic games was presented in \cite{AY2017}.
+By synchronized policy updating, this algorithm is able to drive play to equilibrium via inertial best-response dynamics.
+In a recent paper \cite{YAY-TAC}, we modify this algorithm for use in common interest games and give high probability guarantees of convergence to team optimal policies in that setting.

+Like the preceding works, this paper presents an independent learning algorithm for many state stochastic games and comes with convergence guarantees.
+However, this paper differs from those works in several ways.
+First, the class of games for which our learning algorithm has formal guarantees is distinct from those classes previously mentioned; at present, no algorithm comes with proven guarantees for general $N$-player symmetric games.
+Second, this paper also studies policy dynamics in games at large, beyond the learning setting.
+The structural results on $\epsilon$-satisficing paths are of independent interest, and may be of use to other algorithm designers or to those studying equilibrium computation in stochastic games.